-FDP_ACF.1/ Loader Security attribute based access control - Loader Hierarchical to: No other components.
-FDP_ACF.1.1/ Loader The TSF shall enforce the Loader SFP to objects based on the following: (1) the subjects Loader authorized users with security attributes FLASH write.
+FDP\ACF.1/ Loader Security attribute based access control - Loader

+Hierarchical to: No other components.
+FDP_ACF.1.1/ The TSF shall enforce the Loader SFP to objects based on the following: Loader (1) the subjects Loader authorized users with security attributes FLASH write.
 (2) the objects user data in FLASH with security attributes FLASH write.
-FDP_ACF.1.2/ Loader The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after a successful Authentication .
+FDP_ACF.1.2/ Loader The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after a successful Authentication.
 FDP_ACF.1.3/ Loader The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes, which can be limited by Bootloader APDU command.
-FDP_ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader can't access the FLASH without successful Authentication .
+FDP_ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader can't access the FLASH without successful authentication .
 Dependencies: FMT_MSA.3 Static attribute initialisation.
+Application Note: Bootloader is only allowed in ROM Booting mode.
+To access all Bootloader APDU command except public APDU command, the mutual authentication sequence must be passed.
+In Flash booting mode, all APDU commands cannot be accessed.

-6.1.14 Authentication Proof of Identity
+6.1.11 Authentication Proof of Identity